subutai-io/documentation/user/pages/02.working-with-subutai/06.using-bazaar/04.use-account-tools/docs.md

 ### Settings

-User settings will allow you to see and sometimes edit the following personal information:
+User settings will allow you to see and edit some of the following personal information:

 - Name
 - Username